flicstar/flicstar.github.io/blog/_posts/2026-09-19-back-off-embarassment-fairy.md

 layout: post
 title: "Back off, Embarrassment Fairy"
 summary: Embrace the chaos of working in the open
+description: Embrace the chaos of working in the open
 date: "2026-09-19"
 tags: [ writing, open-source ]
 image: /assets/images/embarrassment.png